-2021 Measurements and results:
+2022 Measurements and results:

-- 1. Secure capital / business investment commitments of \$35 million (not including any project over \$50 million in capital investment). - A. 2021 result was \$58 million (the total for the year is \$343 million if the over \$50 million in capital investment, Plug Power, is included). - 2.
-Secure pledges to create 90 jobs. - A. 2021 result was 103 pledged jobs to be created (the total for the year was 171 if the over \$50 million in capital investment, Plug Power, is included). - 3.
-Achieve the GCEDC 2021 budget from a bottom-line financial operation performance (EBITDA) standpoint.

-A. The GCEDC will exceed the 2021 budget from a bottom-line standpoint.
-For the Operating Fund, Project Origination Fee Revenue collected far exceeded the budgeted amount.
-The GCEDC collected over \$3.5M in Project Origination Fee Revenue as compared to the \$375K budgeted for 2021.
-Several operating expenditure line items will come in significantly under budget as well.
-Reduced travel and conference activity led to significant reductions in those expenditure areas for the year.
+- 1. Secure capital / business investment commitments of \$35 million (not including any project over \$50 million in capital investment). - A. 2022 result was \$33 million (the total for the year is \$97 million if the over \$50 million in capital investments, RRH and YMCA Healthy Living Campus, are included). - 2.
+Secure pledges to create 90 jobs. - A. 2022 result was 16 pledged jobs to be created (the total for the year was 117 if the over \$50 million in capital investments, RRH and YMCA Healthy Living Campus, are included). - 3.
+Achieve the GCEDC 2022 budget from a bottom-line financial operation performance (EBITDA) standpoint. - A. The GCEDC will exceed the 2022 budget from a bottom-line standpoint.
+For the Operating Fund, Project Origination Fee Revenue collected exceeded the budgeted amount.
+The GCEDC collected \$405K in Project Origination Fee Revenue as compared to the \$375K budgeted for 2022.
+Several operating expenditure line items will come in significantly under budget as well. - 4.
+Continue an active outreach campaign.
+Continue engagements with state, federal, regional, local and educational partners focused on advancing the GCEDC's development strategy enabling local/regional economic growth and quality job opportunities for our residents and children. - A. The GCEDC continued its efforts in 2022 to provide enhanced communications and outreach with federal, state and local government officials and staff on various economic development issues.
+This has been accomplished through direct communications with these officials, but also through our activities with and appointments to various civic, government and private sector entities which allows for constant interaction with our federal, state and local government representatives and staff.

+1. Federal:

-- Continue an active outreach campaign.
-Continue engagements with state, federal, regional, local and educational partners focused on advancing the GCEDC's development strategy enabling local/regional economic growth and quality job opportunities for our residents and children. - A. The GCEDC continued its efforts in 2021 to enhance communications and outreach with federal, state and local government officials and staff on various economic development issues.
-This has been accomplished through direct communications with these officials, but also through our activities with and appointments to various civic, government and private sector entities which allows for constant interaction with our federal, state and local government representatives and staff. - 1.
-Federal: - Worked directly with Sen. Schumer's regional and economic development policy staff, as well as Rep. Morelle's regional and economic development policy staff, during the development of legislation to support semiconductor and advanced manufacturing in the U.S. This added a critical focus on the supporting shovel-readiness for strategic sites, including STAMP, and connections with potential industry supporters. - Made requests to our congressional delegation to make outreach to key federal agencies regarding support at STAMP, including federal reviews and approvals of required site and infrastructure development. - Maintained an active conversation with congressional delegation regarding local business conditions and needs related to sustainability and continued business and municipal support during the COVID-19 pandemic. - 2.
-State/Regional: - Coordinated state and local support enabling Plug Power's investments into a green hydrogen project and construction of a campus-wide substation at STAMP.
+- Provided guidance on market conditions and needs during the development of the CHIPS and Science Act with Senate Majority Leader Schumer's regional and economic development policy staff, as well as Rep. Morelle's regional and economic development policy staff.
+This added a critical focus on the supporting shovel-readiness for strategic sites, including STAMP, and connections with potential industry supporters. - Made requests to our congressional delegation to make outreach to key federal agencies regarding support at STAMP, including federal reviews and approvals of required site and infrastructure development.

+2. State/Regional: